 Table \ref{tab:vary_parameters} depicts the bias obtained from DML for varying parameter constellations.
 In the top panel, we study performance depending on whether there is a higher strength of association between the covariates and the treatment or the outcome.
-For the two bad control cases, i.e., the m-graph and confounded mediator, substantial bias arises regardless of the chosen parameterization.
+For the two bad control cases, i.e., the m-graph and confounded mediator, substantial bias arises regardless of the chosen parametrization.
 When taking into account the change of target parameter from the total to the direct effect, bias is low for the simple mediator model across all setups.
-Moreover, the DML generally performs well in the good control case, although bias becomes larger when the strength of association is stronger with the outcome than the treatment (see also the $n=100$ case in the supplemental material).
+Moreover, the DML generally performs well in the good control case, although bias becomes slightly larger when the strength of association is stronger with the outcome than the treatment (see also the $n=100$ case in the supplemental material).

 In the bottom panel of Table \ref{tab:vary_parameters}, we vary the number of covariates with non-zero coefficients $q$ (with $b_1=0.8, b_2=0.2$, as before), while the total number of variables considered in the conditioning set remains fixed at $p=100$.\footnote{In unreported analyses, we find similar results if bad controls are mixed with good controls instead of irrelevant (zero-coefficient) ones.
-The two cases are conceptually similar since the DML either picks the good or leaves out the irrelevant controls, resulting in a zero bias baseline, which then gets distorted by the selected bad controls.} Interestingly, a noticeable bias (around 5 percent for the m-graph and 14 percent for the confounded mediator) arises already with one bad control out of a hundred, and increases monotonically in $q$.
+The two cases are conceptually similar since the DML either picks the good or leaves out the irrelevant controls, resulting in a zero bias baseline, which then gets distorted by the selected bad controls.} Interestingly, a noticeable bias (around 5 percent for the m-graph and 13 percent for the confounded mediator) arises already with one bad control out of a hundred, and increases monotonically in $q$.
 The bias for the direct effect remains low for the simple mediator model.
-In the case of good controls, DML performs well up until $q=10$, after which performance deteriorates substantially.
-This result can be explained by a breakdown of the approximate sparsity regularity condition (\citealp{Belloni2014}, Sec.\ 3.1) when $q \geq 20$ and the sample size is equal to $n=100$.\footnote{This interpretation is supported by the simulation results with $n=1,000$ presented in Table S3 in the online supplement, which exhibit much smaller bias for the good control case, while the bias for bad controls remains large.}

 In the online supplement we present additional simulations with varying $p$ and $n$.
 In particular, we explore the case of $n=100$ since DML is often proposed as a technique for dealing with a large number of predictors in relatively small data sets ($p \gg n$).
 We find results that are in line with the ones presented here in the main text.